javigonz/lottoland-app/README.md

 <code>npm run test:coverage</code>

-Report docs ready to have a look into coverage/lcov-report folder
+Report docs ready to have a look into test folder

 # Lint & Prettier